LT-Schmiddy/mm-ez-text-replacement-utils/docs/Basic_API.md

 # EZTR Basic API

 Currently, the basic API is the only implemented method of replacing text.
-It's very simple, but it should be able to a lot situations.
+It's very simple, but it should be able to handle a lot situations.

 The basic API exposes exactly one function and one callback.
 All components to the basic API are built included in `eztr_api.h`, so there's no need to declare them yourself.